marcuslavagnole/bqr_informative_sampling/README.md

 Directory with R routines used in:

-> **Bayesian quantile regression models for complex survey data under informative sampling**, Submitted.
+1. **Bayesian quantile regression models for complex survey data under informative sampling**, Submitted.
+2. aaa

 - **MCMC_BWQR_AL.R** : MCMC routine for the weighted quantile regression based on the Asymmetric Laplace distribution;
 - **MCMC_BWQR_SL.R** : MCMC routine for the weighted quantile regression based on the score likelihood;